iLert/docs/integrations/discord.md

 Yes.

-**Are updates to an incident published on the Discord Chat channel?**
+**Are updates to an alert published on the Discord Chat channel?**

-Yes, the following updates to an incident are currently being released:
+Yes, the following updates to an alert are currently being released:

-* **Escalations** : An incident is assigned to another user through an automatic escalation.
+* **Escalations** : An alert is assigned to another user through an automatic escalation.
-* **Manual Assignments** : An incident is manually assigned to someone.
+* **Manual Assignments** : An alert is manually assigned to someone.
-* **Actions** : An incident is accepted or resolved.
+* **Actions** : An alert is accepted or resolved.

-**Can I choose which updates to an incident will be published in Discord Chat?**
+**Can I choose which updates to an alert will be published in Discord Chat?**

 Yes.